zapier/zapier-platform-cli/README.md

 ## Getting Started

-The Zapier CLI requires Node `v4.3.2` or higher, we recommend using [nvm](https://github.com/creationix/nvm) and [homebrew](http://brew.sh/) to manage your Node installation.
+> The Zapier CLI and Platform requires Node `v4.3.2` or higher, we recommend using [nvm](https://github.com/creationix/nvm) and [homebrew](http://brew.sh/) to manage your Node installation.

-After you install, you'll be able to set up your auth and then create a working "Hello World" application.
+First up is installing the CLI and settting up your auth to then create a working "Hello World" application.
 It will be private to you and visible in your live [Zapier editor](https://zapier.com/app/editor).

-> Note: have fun!

 ```bash
 # install the cli globally